-KrisAnne gave one example that particularly hit home, since I am on the campaign trial in Oregon’s 28th Senate District.
+KrisAnne gave one example that particularly hit home since I am on the campaign trail in Oregon’s 28th Senate District.
 She quoted James Madison’s words,

 “the State Legislatures will jealously and closely watch the operations of this Government, and be able to resist with more effect every assumption of power, than any other power on earth can do;”

 It was Madison’s sincere belief that the State Legislatures were “to be sure guardians of the people’s liberty.”

 Although quotes like this seem outmoded because they were made 230 years ago they are still relevant and directly applicable.

 Take ObamaCare for example.
 We don’t need to put the House, Senate, and Presidency into the hands of Republicans to repeal it because we can void it at our state’s legislature.